 We’re going to go ahead and assume your direct mail and digital marketing strategies are thriving (special shout-out to American Lifestyle magazine and the Digital Marketing Platform!).
 Let’s instead focus on a face-to-face pop-by strategy that you can implement regularly to help your business stand out and help you stay top of mind to get those referrals!

 In our eyes, a successful pop-by is something that will:

 - Break the ice and ease you into a conversation.

 - Help you stand out from the crowd.

 - Encourage your clients to remember you.

-For example, consider pairing a free pop-by printable tag that has a catchy saying that will grab people’s attention and a small gift to give out.
+For example, consider pairing a free pop-by printable tag that has a catchy saying to grab people’s attention with a small gift for clients.
 You can find some examples here!

-Another option would be to stop by with your personalized American Lifestyle or Start Healthy magazine, since this is also a gift that your clients will enjoy, and something that you don’t have to spend time preparing.
+Another option would be to stop by with your personalized American Lifestyle, Start Healthy, or Good to Be Home magazine since these are also gifts for clients that they’ll enjoy, and something you don’t have to spend time preparing.